 A commercial credit score is made up of:

-This part is the funky part and I agree with Dave Ramsey that this is your “I <3 debt” score.
-It’s a business yeah?
-They want you to use your credit line because at the end of the day, you have to pay it back.
+*30% CREDIT UTILIZATION – This part is the funky part and I agree with Dave Ramsey that this is your “I love debt” score.
+Is it a business yeah?
+They want you to use your credit line because, at the end of the day, you have to pay it back.
 It’s your relationship with debt that makes up 30% of this score.

 What Needs To Be Done